ShatakshiTiwari/spe-mini-project/README.md

-This is SPE mini project titled :"Scientific Calculator with DevOps"
+This is SPE mini project titled :"Scientific Calculator using DevOps"